brett-at-f5/f5-office365-ip-url-automation/README.md

 Update the permissions so the script is executable. `chmod u+x o365_ip_url_automation.py`

 Edit the script and change the configurable options to suit your setup.
+Note: `ha_config = 1` option will cause a configuration sync to the device group in a Device Service Cluster (DSC).
+This may not be desirable, so use with caution.

 ## Usage